-In May 2005, the U.S. Food and Drug Administration (FDA) began regulating family cord blood banks through promulgation of 21 CFR 1271, current Good Tissue Practices.
-Beyond the federal government, several states (CA, IL, New York, New Jersey and Maryland) have applicable regulations.
-In addition, several organizations offer accreditation to their standards—AABB is one.
+The U.S. Food and Drug Administration (FDA) began regulating the cord blood banking industry in May 2005 through promulgation of 21 CFR 1271, current Good Tissue Practices.
+Beyond the federal government, several states (CA, IL, NY, NJ and MD) have applicable state regulations.
+In addition, several accreditation firms urge cord blood banks to meet their standards of practice.

 AABB is an international, not-for-profit association representing individuals and institutions involved in the field of transfusion medicine and cellular therapies.
-The association is committed to improving health by developing and delivering standards, accreditation and educational programs that focus on optimizing patient and donor care and safety.
-Prospective clients and medical practitioners view AABB accreditation as one of the most important criteria when choosing or recommending a cord blood bank.
+AABB accreditation is viewed as one of the most important criteria when choosing or recommending a cord blood bank.
 By successfully meeting the rigid standards set by the AABB, Cryo-Cell demonstrates its commitment to third party evaluation, total quality management and excellence in our field.

-Accreditation follows an intensive on-site assessment by specially trained AABB assessors who evaluate internal policies and procedures and establish that the level of medical, technical and administrative performance within the facility meets or exceeds the standards set by the AABB.
-The assessment includes cell processing, calibration and validation of processing and storage equipment/instrumentation, cryopreservation records, document control, inspection and testing, training of laboratory technologists, sample identification and traceability, and verification of cord blood units when released from storage.
+AABB accreditation follows an intensive on-site assessment by specially trained assessors, who evaluate internal policies and procedures and establish that the level of medical, technical and administrative performance within the facility meets or exceeds the standards set by the organization.

 Blood Bank ID # 9707